How to build a marketplace app

 As your marketplace gets more and more users and transactions, you’re guaranteed to get more ideas for your transaction process.
 For example, you might first implement your transaction process so that the money is paid out to the provider right after the booking ends (in the case of rental or service marketplace).
 Later, you might notice that it takes some time for a customer to file a dispute if they’re unhappy.
 So, you decide to add a new step for customers to mark the transaction completed before the money is paid out to the provider.

 If you're building a mobile application, the ability to have multiple transaction versions running together becomes even more important.
-Consider the earlier example asking customers to mark the transaction completed.
+Consider the earlier example of asking customers to mark the transaction completed.
 That's a change that needs a new UI component, a "Mark as completed" button.

 For web applications, you can just add the new button and deploy the changes.
 But for mobile apps, you need to publish a new version to the app store and wait for your users to update their apps.
 For a while, you will have users with two different versions: the old version without the "Mark as completed" button, and the new version with the button.
 Existing transactions need to be able to go through even with the old version.